American football rules: Objective of the game

 While the opposing team has possession, the defense attempts to prevent the offense from advancing the ball and scoring.
-If an offensive player loses the ball during play (a fumble) or the ball is caught by a defensive player while still in the air (an interception), the defense may attempt to run into the opponent's end zone for a touchdown.
+If an offensive player drops the ball during play (a fumble) or the ball is caught by a defensive player while still in the air (an interception), the defense may attempt to run into the opponent's end zone for a touchdown.
 The defense may also score two points by tackling the ball carrier in the offense's own end zone (a safety).
+In addition to this, if a team attempting to score or defending an extra point or two-point conversion scores what would normally be a safety, the defensive team is awarded a Conversion safety and is allowed to gain one extra point.
+In NCAA, NFL, and High School Football in Texas if the defense gains possession of the ball and returns it to the other end zone during an after-touchdown extra point or two point conversion attempt, the defense is awarded a Defensive two-point conversion and scores two points.